 You might consider having a business valued if:

 - You're selling a business.
 If you or the owner are getting ready to sell the company, it's important to know the fair market value of the business before negotiating a price with a buyer.
 Obtaining an independent valuation can help prevent any future disputes between you and your buyer and ensure that both parties are in agreement on how much the company is worth.

 - You're buying a business.
 A formal valuation can also be helpful to buyers looking to purchase a new company by offering assurance that they aren't overpaying for what they are buying.
 This can also help mitigate any conflicts over pricing after the sale has closed and protect their investment from unforeseen risks associated with undervalued companies.

 - You're raising capital for your company, either through debt or equity financing, or both.
+Business valuation is integral to company analysis, providing a detailed insight into the business's value and growth prospects, which is vital for securing investment.
 It's important for potential investors to have an independent assessment of what your company is worth so that they know whether it's worth investing in at all and how much money it may be able to generate down the road.

 A valuation is an estimate of the value of a business.
 Although valuations rely heavily - if not exclusively - on information supplied by management and third parties, this data may not present a full picture of the company's condition or performance potential.